Are you tired of the same old protein powder and water protein shake day after day?

 But after a while, they can become an effort to drink.

 So maybe it’s time to change how you think about getting those important nutrients and that dose of protein into your body.
 Maybe it’s time to consider the protein shake more like a protein smoothie, or even as a pimped up breakfast smoothie, topped up with extra protein and lot of other goodies.

 If you’d like some advice on the top shaker bottles check out our guide here.

 And if you need some hacks on how to get the new ‘chemical’ smell out of your protein shaker bottle, please see here.

 Why Try Our Best Protein Shake Recipe?

-Why do you take a protein shake?
+Consider why you take a protein shake.